thindil/steamsky/README.md

 If you have all, in main source code directory (where this file is):

 * Best option, is to use build.sh script.
 It can detect did you have gprbuild installed and use it or gnatmake automatically.
-Additionally, if you use Debian or Debian based distribution (like Ubuntu, etc.) it can fix *steamsky.gpr* file automatically.
+Additionally, it can fix *steamsky.gpr* file automatically.
 This is recommended option for first time build.
 Type `./build.sh` for debug build or `./build.sh release` for release version.